 The invisible minions aside, there’s a number of staff members who will get your attention.
 In a good way, of course.
 From Brigitte at the reception who immediately made us feel at home away from home to the friendly man behind the bar whose name evaporated from our memory when the drinks kept flowing.

-The owners of the camping are Floor and Tim, a Dutch couple of about our age (we think, we’ve gotten to an age when you don’t really ask those things anymore).
-They’ve earned their stripes by working for a year at camping Creuse Nature, before moving on with their family to Burgundy, where they bought their own camping only two years ago.
+The owners of the campsite are Floor and Tim, a Dutch couple of about our age (we think, we’ve gotten to an age when you don’t really ask those things anymore).
+They’ve earned their stripes by working for a year at campsite Creuse Nature, before moving on with their family to Burgundy, where they bought their own campsite only two years ago.

 Guests at Domaine de la Gagère

 Domaine de la Gagère has been in Dutch hands for many years and birds of a feather tend to flock together.
 So we were not surprised to see that many of the other visitors came from the Netherlands.
 Yet, La Gagère is not the typical “Dutch campsite” like several others scattered around France.
 Floor and Tim actively focus on a wide range of national and international guests.